sthakur369/instagram-saved-library-site/README.md

 - How to save your Instagram posts before deleting your account
 - How Instagram's data export works
 - How to view Instagram saved posts from an HTML export
-- How to preserve saved Instagram Reels
+- How to revisit saved Instagram Reels from an export
-- How to keep track of Instagram saved collections
+- How to browse Instagram saved collections from an export
 - How to use Instagram Saved Library
 - How to use the app with or without Python